 When by the ocean you must jet ski!
 We have taken a couple of jet skiing trips now with the kids and we always have a blast.
-Though I have to say my need for speed is not as great as the kids and driving a jet ski 40 MPH along the Alabama coastal waterway with one kid in front of you and one behind can get a little stressful.
+Though I have to say my need for speed is not as great as the kids.
+Driving a jet ski 40 MPH along the Alabama coastal waterway with one kid in front of you and one behind can get a little stressful.
 Especially when you don’t have a need for speed!

-We were on the jet skis for a little over 2 hours and throughout that time we had stretches where we could go 50+ mph, stretches where we went slow and took in the scenery around us, and stretches where we hung out to look for the dolphins.
+We were on the jet skis for a little over 2 hours.
+Throughout that time we had stretches where we could go 50+ mph.
+Stretches where we went slow and took in the scenery around us.
+And other times where we hung out to look for the dolphins.
 It was a great combination of the 3 and kept all of us entertained and every single one of us enjoyed it!

 Orange Beach and Gulf shores are great places for water activities!
 Let the water sports continue!
 All of us but Knox have been parasailing and it is so much fun.
-Any time we get a chance to go we go.
+Any time we get a chance to go, we go.
 This time Knox was old enough so it would be his first time up.
 He was excited!
 We took the boat out of the harbor and got a fun speed boat trip with water spraying at us before it was the first group’s turn.

-We were able to go in groups of 3, so I went first with Melia and Knox.
-We got all harnessed in and up we went!
+I went first with Melia and Knox.
+They harnessed us in and up we went!
 At first Knox was scared and cried for a minute, but then once we got up there and he asked a few questions.
-Like: “will I fall if I let go?” and “will the harness hold me?” he was able to settle down and started to enjoy it.
+Like: “Will I fall if I let go?” and, “Will the harness hold me?” he was able to settle down and started to enjoy it.

-When we were done I asked if you had fun and he said yes!
+When we were done I asked if he had fun and he said yes!
 The true test will be if he wants to do it again next time we go.

-After we were done Craig, Carson and Cannon went up and they wanted the whole experience.
-Which means the guy will dip you in the water on the way down and will also flick the rope so you get jostled while you are up there.
+After we were done Craig, Carson, and Cannon went up and they wanted the whole experience.
+This means the guy will dip you in the water on the way down and will also flick the rope so you get jostled while you are up there.